freenalytics/documentation/docs/development/index.md

 # Development

-This sections contains some information regarding the development process of this project.
+This section contains some information regarding the development process of this project.

 If you wish to contribute to the development of Freenalytics, check out the following pages: